dginev/perl6-Porting-Pearls/README.md

  * [P5-P6 Idioms](Idioms.md)
  * ...

+Contributions from the P5 and P6 communities are more than welcome!

-\* The modules in question are Lingua::EN::Sentence, XML::LibXML ... (more to come)
+\* The modules in question are [Lingua::EN::Sentence](https://github.com/dginev/perl6-Lingua-EN-Sentence), [XML::LibXML](https://github.com/dginev/perl6-XML-LibXML)(in progress...), and more to come.